jessebmiller/cyphernoided2600/cyphernoided2600.md

 PC, write that on your character sheet.

 Cyberware can't be removed.
-It can only be replaced with cyberware of a higher rank which also replaces its quirks and malfunctions.
+It can only be replaced by cyberware of a higher rank which also replaces its quirks and malfunctions.

 QUIRKS AND MALFUNCTIONS